Slavery is an evil practice of stripping humans of all their rights and binding them under the will and ownership of another human master.

 $44,229,441

-Amistad is a powerful historical drama that recounts the true story of a slave mutiny aboard the Spanish ship La Amistad.
-The film is inspired by Professor Howard Jones' book, "Mutiny on the Amistad: The Saga of a Slave Revolt and Its Impact on American Abolition, Law, and Diplomacy."
+Amistad is a riveting historical drama that brings to life the incredible true story of a slave revolt aboard the Spanish ship La Amistad.
+Inspired by Professor Howard Jones' acclaimed book, "Mutiny on the Amistad: The Saga of a Slave Revolt and Its Impact on American Abolition, Law, and Diplomacy," the film offers a profound portrayal of courage and the struggle for justice.

 BiographyDramaHistory